Frequently Asked Questions

 When you choose private cremation, your pet’s ashes are returned to you.
-You’ll receive an email with access to a portal where you can choose the type of urn or other memorial.
+You’ll receive an email with access to a portal where you can choose the type of urn or another memorial you'd like.
 If you don’t make a selection, your pet's ashes will return in a handsome wooden urn.
-You’ll receive notification when your pet’s ashes are ready for pickup at our cremation center in Mesa.
-Or you can pay a $10 fee to have them dropped off at your home.
+You’ll receive a notification when your pet’s ashes are ready for pickup at our cremation center in Mesa.
+We can also drop your pets ashes off to your home.

 Note: If you choose communal cremation, your pet's ashes won’t be returned to you.
 They’ll be scattered peacefully on your behalf.

 If you urgently need our services, call or text us at 602-960-2501 between 7:30 a.m. and 8 p.m.
 MST.
 We try our best to accommodate same-day-appointment requests.
 If we can’t provide mobile veterinary services that same day, we’ll try to help you find someone who can.